qxf2/hospitals-near-me/README.md

-This web app lets you find out highest overall rated hospitals within in 20-mile radius your zip code.
+This web application lets you find out highest overall rated hospitals within in 20-mile radius your zip code.
+It presents you with a verbal summary of your choices.
 This web application works only if you live in the USA.

 # Background